-On July 10, 1886, eleven Duluth sailing and rowing enthusiasts gathered to form the Duluth Boat Club, and by year’s end their membership had grown to twenty-eight.
-The next year they built a clubhouse on Slip #1 in the harbor, located between Sixth and Seventh Avenues West, roughly where the stage of Bayfront Festival Park stands today.
-Designed by charter Boat Club member Charles M. McMillen, the boat house stood three stories tall and was wrapped with verandas on its second and third stories; a square tower adorned one corner.
+Eleven Duluth sailing and rowing enthusiasts organized the Duluth Boat Club in July 1886.
+The next year membership had nearly tripled and the group built a clubhouse on Slip #1 in the Duluth Harbor, located between Sixth and Seventh Avenues West roughly where the stage of Bayfront Festival Park stands today.
+The facility stood three stories tall and was wrapped with verandas on its second and third stories; a square tower adorned one corner.

-Built for $5,000, the new Boat Club boasted a larger boat house, a swimming pool, viewing stands, a café, tennis courts, and a dance floor.
+Built in 1903 for $5,000, the new facility boasted a larger boat house, viewing stands, a café, tennis courts, and a dance floor.
 The two-story central building featured a tower at each corner and, like the original, many verandas for viewing club activities.
 Five hundred people attended its gala opening.
 The society columns of Duluth’s newspapers called the dance floor “the most exclusive ballroom in the city.”

-Boat Club president Julius Barnes, who had become a successful grain trader, hired James Ten Eyck to coach the Club’s rowing squads.
-From 1911 to 1923, Duluth rowers dominated their national competitors, taking home twenty national championships between 1911 and 1923.
-The club’s “Invincible Four” — Max Rheinberger, Dave Horak, and brothers Doug and Phil Moore — did not suffer a loss between 1913 and 1916, taking home trophies from twenty-two national and international regattas.
-In 1922 Duluth Boat Club rower Walter Hoover became the world’s best rower when he won the prestigious Diamond Sculls competition on London’s River Thames.
-On his return to the United States, a flotilla of boats greeted the Duluthian in New York harbor.
+Barnes hired James Ten Eyck to coach the club’s rowing squads.
+From 1911 to 1923, Duluth rowers dominated their competitors, taking home twenty national championships.
+The club’s “Invincible Four”—Max Rheinberger, Dave Horak, and brothers Doug and Phil Moore—did not suffer a loss between 1913 and 1916, taking home trophies from twenty-two national and international regattas.
+In 1922 Duluth Boat Club rower Walter Hoover became known as the world’s best rower after winning the prestigious Diamond Sculls competition on London’s River Thames.
+On his return to the United States, a flotilla of boats in New York Harbor saluted the Duluthian.
 In the Zenith City, 65,000 people turned out to greet the returning hero.